srpillai/word-up/README.md

 Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes:

 * Download a copy from the Github: https://github.com/srpillai/word-up.git

 Prerequisites

-What things you need to install the software and how to install them Give examples
+Things you need to install the software and how to install them:

 * You will need a chrome or similar browser
 * This game assumes that Pearson Dictionary API is available and working

 Installing

-A step by step series of examples that tell you how to get a development env running Say what the step will be
+A step by step examples that tell you how to get the game going:
-Give the example
-And repeat
-until finished
-End with an example of getting some data out of the system or using it for a little demo

-**
 * Clone or Download a copy from the Github: https://github.com/srpillai/word-up.git
 * open the index.html in any browser
-**

 Built With